Denbigh Teaching School Alliance

 Trainees have two contrasting placements, a base placement from 1st September to 30th June with a 7 week contrasting placement in the Spring term.
 In addition, you will receive a personalised programme of additional visits to specialist schools, developing skills specific to your needs.
 This enables you to experience a range of educational approaches, preparing you to work with the unique, dynamic and diverse communities Milton Keynes has to offer.

-This course is a General Primary course, but trainees specialise within either Early Years or Key Stages 1 and 2.
+This course offers experiences within the 5-11 age range.
 You will spend four days per week in school and one day per week training with the Tommy Flowers SCITT.

 We work with 40 partner schools across Milton Keynes and the surrounding area.